ata6502/DemoApps/README.md

 ## Simple Waves

 This is the first version of the Simple Waves app.

-For now, it applies a height function to a wireframe grid.
+* It applies a height function to a wireframe grid.
+* Utilizes a dynamic vertex buffer to animate waves.
+The buffer is populated using the `ID3D11DeviceContext2::Map` method.
+* Includes a `Waves` class from [Luna] that performs calculations of waves.
+The code is based on [Lengyel].

 <img src="./Docs/Images/SimpleWaves.png"/>